-- Human trafficking is a serious crime and violation of human rights, involving force, coercion, or fraud to exploit a person into slave labor or sexual exploitation.
+- Human trafficking is a serious crime.
+It violates human rights.
+It involves force, coercion, or fraud to exploit a person into slave labor or sexual exploitation.

 - Human trafficking can happen to people of all ages, genders, race or religions.
 Women are often used for sexual exploitation, while men are usually used for forced labor.
 Children are exploited for begging, child pornography, or child labor.